braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/ios/advanced_use_cases/linking.md

 ### Deep linking to app settings

-iOS can take users from your app into its page in the iOS Settings application.
+iOS can take users from your app into its page in the iOS settings application.
 You can take advantage of `UIApplicationOpenSettingsURLString` to deep link users to Settings from Braze's push notifications, in-app messages, and the News Feed.

-1. First, make sure your application is set up for either [scheme-based deep links][25] or [Universal Links][27].
+1. First, make sure your application is set up for either [scheme-based deep links][25] or [universal links][27].
-2. Decide on a URI for deep linking to the Settings page (e.g., `myapp://settings` or `https://www.braze.com/settings`).
+2. Decide on a URI for deep linking to the **Settings** page (e.g., `myapp://settings` or `https://www.braze.com/settings`).
 3. If you are using custom scheme-based deep links, add the following code to your `application:openURL:options:` method:

 {% tabs %}